-Ilena Marron, M.S., Academic Council Math Coordinator and Grade 4 General Studies Teacher, earned her B.A. in Art History from Brandeis University and her M.S. in Elementary Education from Fordham University.
-Ilena is currently Teacher Leadership Master's Candidate at Brandeis University.
-Ilena joined the Heilicher faculty in 2002 and brings to the school four prior years of teaching experience including teaching in New York City public schools.
+Ilena Marron, M.S., Grade 4 General Studies Teacher/Curriculum and Instructional Coordinator, earned her B.A. in art history and M.A. in teacher leadership from Brandeis University and her M.S. in elementary education from Fordham University.
+Ilena joined the Heilicher faculty in 2002 and previously taught in New York City public schools.
 Ilena has a passion for teaching reading and writing workshop and has attended Columbia Teacher's College Writing Institute several times.
 Ilena is committed to creating a nurturing and caring environment to help students meet their potential.
 Beyond education, Ilena loves spending time with her family, watching movies, cooking, and attending cultural events.

-Rebecca (Becka) Steinberg, M.A.Ed., Academic Council Language Arts Coordinator and Grade 3 General Studies Teacher, earned her Certificate in Elementary Education from Grinnell College and her M.A.Ed. from Hamline University.
+Rebecca (Becka) Steinberg, M.A.Ed., Grade 2 General Studies Teacher, earned her certificate in elementary education from Grinnell College and her M.A.Ed. from Hamline University.
 Becka joined the Heilicher faculty in 2000.
-Outside of school, she enjoys spending time with her husband Dan, sons Andrew and Ryan (both current Heilicher students), and dog Snickers.
+Outside of school, she enjoys spending time with her husband, Dan, sons, Andrew and Ryan (both Heilicher alumni), and dog, Snickers.
 Her other hobbies include music, reading, walking, watching Twins games, and traveling.